-Aud was a busy woman and her legacy flowered in all of the Viking establishments!
+Aud was a busy woman and her legacy flowered in all of the Viking settlements!

 Aud in Iceland

 Her final destination—Iceland, where two of her brothers lived.
 She met one brother who treated her stingily (which she did not appreciate!).
-It was bad form to be stingy with silver or food.
+It was bad form for a Norseman to be stingy with silver or food.
 In fact, one of the best compliments a Viking could get was to be “generous with food” or a “generous ring-giver.”
 Not appreciating that brother, Aud headed off to stay with her other brother.
-He treated her well, so she wintered with him.
+He treated her well, so she stayed the winter with him.

 From there she sailed around Iceland claiming a great deal of land as her own, finally settling in Hvamm.
 Once settled, Aud was very generous!
 She told her followers, “for your services you will be rewarded; we have now no lack of means to repay you for your efforts and your loyalty.”
 She freed her slaves (most wealthy Vikings had slaves) and gave them land too.

 When her grandson married in Iceland, Aud hosted a huge wedding feast for him.
 Everyone who attended marveled at its magnificence.
 As the evening progressed, Aud, who was an old woman, grew tired and retired to her bed.
 In the morning her grandson found her dead.

 Aud died, “sitting upright among the pillows,” and everyone at the feast was impressed at how well Aud kept her dignity, even in death.